About Neighbors for Hearst Park

 4. Due to a nationwide shortage of lifeguards recognized by the city pool representative at the February 2017 public meeting on Hearst, and the ongoing maintenance and staffing issues at nearby Wilson and Volta public pools that cause them to be closed or under repair frequently, provide an explanation of how the Hearst Park Renovations and possible pool will be resourced and staffed in the current and future fiscal years.
 This would include a maintenance plan for all renovations, staffing models based on known patterns of city lifeguard availability, and examples of other projects comparable in budget that would provide context for what is feasible within budget.

-5. Given the desire of pool advocates, including some NFHP members, for a larger pool that could accommodate broader community uses such as leagues and dedicated swim lanes, a study of alternative sites should be conducted that could support such a pool, and specifically, consideration of the larger available space at Glover Archbold on Van Ness Street.
+5. Given the desire of pool advocates, including some NFHP members, for a larger pool that could accommodate broader community uses such as leagues and dedicated swim lanes, a study of alternative sites should be conducted that could support such a pool, and specifically, consideration of the larger available space at Glover Archbold on Van Ness Street or a portion of Fort Reno.
 NFHP Update: without any study, DGS has stated this site would not be used.

 News and Upcoming Events